jaanga/gestification/work-in-hand/phalanges/readme.md

 Phalanges
 =========
-_The phalanges is the Latin name we give to bones in your hand._
+_The phalanges is the Latin name given to the bones in your hand._

 Watch the gentle progress of each revision: